alexkeizer/phd-y1-review/notes/Draft V2.md

 Of course, the Sail semantics will operate on traditional assembly, with registers allocated and unstructured branches.
 This should not be a problem, as lowering a single instruction at any of the progressive levels of abstraction down to regular assembly should not be difficult.

->[!TODO]
-> Figure out if/how I want to mention Isla or Islaris here

 ### Translation Validation

 Again, the core contribution will be proof automation.
 By treating instruction selection as a sequence of rewrites, we merely need to verify that each of these rewrites individually preserves semantics.